Kid-Friendly Vegan Recipe Roundup: 12 of Our Favorites

 Lentil Veggie Nuggets

-If your kids could eat chicken nuggets seven days a week (and you’re thinking that a vegetable might be a good addition to their diets), check out My Fussy Eater’s Lentil Veggie Nuggets (just swap the cheddar for shredded vegan cheese, like Daiya).
+If you’re wondering how to get protein on a vegan diet for your kids – these lentil nuggets are a great recipe to try.
 Just as toothsome and texture-packed as their inspiration, these nuggets leave you with room to improvise with the veggies you have on hand.
 Plus, they’re great with ketchup.

 Butternut Squash Mac and "Cheese"